tdwg/website/content/pages/conferences/2022/local-info/index.md

 - **Sofia city tour** - [3-hour walking tour](https://traventuria.bg/half-day-city-tour-of-sofia) - A special date/time for this tour will be organized for the TDWG conference (likely Sunday afternoon, 16 October) at a discounted rate.
 - **[2-day Southwest Bulgaria - culture, history, and natural wonders](https://www.traventuria.bg/pensoft-2-day-tour)** (Sofia – Melnik – Sandanski – Sofia) - departs 15 October
 - **[4-day South Bulgaria Explorer](https://www.traventuria.bg/pensoft-4-day-tour)** (Sofia - Plovdiv - Madzharovo - Bourgas – Sofia) - departs 13 October

+Not able to fit one of the excursions above into your schedule?
+[Traventuria](https://www.traventuria.bg/) will offer a 10% discount on 1-day tours to TDWG 2022 delegates with the code: PENSOFT10.